Fall Registration Deadline: November 3, 2023

 ⇒ BOTH steps above must be completed for an exam order to be considered complete.

 Failure to complete the Activation on MyAP will mean that the school coordinator cannot submit your exam order.
 Fees will automatically be refunded and no exam ordered.

 There will be no waiting list and no stand-by testing.

-Can I submit payment for all my exams at once?
+Can I submit payment for all my Fall and Spring courses’ exams at once?

-Yes, a student can submit payment for all the exams they intend to take before November 1.
-Once the November 1 deadline has passed, payment submission without penalty will be possible only for exams that correspond to courses with an October/November/January start date.
+Yes, a student can submit payment for all the exams they intend to take in May 2024 before November 3.
+Once the deadline has passed, payment submission without penalty will be possible only for exams that correspond to courses with an October/November/January start date.

-Students will not be to complete the Join Code step for an exam or a course until that course has commenced.
+Students will not be to complete the Join Code and Activation step for a course/exam until that course has commenced.